syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ---
 layout: post
-title: Editing | WindowsForms | Syncfusion
+title: Editing
-description: editing
+description: This section explains about the editing support in EditControl
 platform: WindowsForms
 control: SyntaxEditor
 documentation: ug